Skip to content

 The Watch Hill Chapel Society is governed by a Board of Trustees, who are elected by the members of the Society.
 Officers are elected by the Trustees.
 Based on the election held at the WHCS Annual Meeting, the following individuals currently serve on the Board of Trustees:

-Board of Trustees 2022-2023:
+Board of Trustees 2026:

-Andrew J. Parsons, Vice President
+Andrew J. Parsons, President

 Elisabeth N. Sayre, Clerk